 You’re still here?
 Great!
 Let me tell you a little about myself.

 Since 2007, my work has been published in BackHome, Grit, Hobby Farms, Urban Farm, From Scratch, Home Education, The Old Schoolhouse, and in regional parenting magazines all over North America.

 As a former columnist for my local newspaper, several highly trafficked blogs and a national magazine, I understand the meaning of a deadline.
 Discipline, attention to detail, research and interviewing skills have made it possible for my writing to reach millions of readers.

-As editor of Shenandoah Living magazine, I edited stories about people and communities in the most beautiful place in the world—the Shenandoah Valley.
-I worked with a team of writers to keep a full editorial calendar, reviewed query letters and made assignments, assigned photographers and made appropriate selections from their submissions, and collaborated with layout and design on the perfect placement of stories, ads and photographs to bring readers a stunning experience of their world.
+As the editor of Shenandoah Living magazine, I edit stories about people and communities in the most beautiful place in the world—the Shenandoah Valley.
+I work with a team of writers to keep a full editorial calendar, review query letters and make assignments, assign photographers and make appropriate selections from their submissions, and collaborate with layout and design on the perfect placement of stories, ads, and photographs to bring readers a stunning experience of their world.

-As the editor of the Fermentools blog, I work with a team of writers to post at least twice weekly.
+As the content manager of a niche food blog, I work with a team of writers to develop blog posts.
 I edit copy for grammar and style, as well as keywords.
 I create compelling headlines that are found on search engines, graphics to be shared on social media channels, and a monthly newsletter for subscribers.